BloomingGang/knowledge-zone-server/README.md

 * User can see their own profile and update profile.
 * User can give review to our website.
 * All users can see notifications of our website.
-* User can contact with us by email and messenger chatting.

 ##### Admin Panel
 * Admin can add, delete and update courses.